fxcm-mroman/FXCM-API/docs/_build/html/_sources/restapi.rst.txt

       request # 2  has been executed: {
       "response": {"executed": true}, "data": {"type": 0,"orderId": 194963057}}

-## Real Case Study:
+**Real Case Studies using REST API**:

-1. Learn how to run BT backtest on FXCM historical data via RestAPI at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/BT strategy on FXCM data.zip">here</a>.
+	1. Learn how to run `bt backtest <https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/BT strategy on FXCM data.zip/>`_ using FXCM historical data.
+What is `bt <http://pmorissette.github.io/bt/>`_?

-What is <a href="http://pmorissette.github.io/bt/">bt?</a>
-2. Learn how to run QSTrader on FXCM data via RestAPI at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/QSTrader on FXCM data.zip">here</a>. what is <a href="https://www.quantstart.com/qstrader">QSTrader?</a>
+	2. Learn how to run `QSTrader <https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/QSTrader on FXCM data.zip/>`_ using FXCM data.
+What is `QSTrader <https://www.quantstart.com/qstrader/>`_?

-3. Building/back testing RSI strategy via RestAPI at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/RsiStrategy.zip">here</a>.
+	3. Building/back testing `RSI strategy <https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/RsiStrategy.zip/>`_.

-4. Building/back testing Moving Average Crossover strategy via RestAPI at [Here](https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/Moving_Average_Crossover_Strategy.zip)
+	4. Building/back testing `Moving Average Crossover strategy <https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/Moving_Average_Crossover_Strategy.zip/>`_.

-5. One video demonstrate how to backtest strategies in Visual Studio via FXCM data On QuantConnect LEAN platform at <a href="https://www.youtube.com/watch?v=m6llfznP4d4">here</a>
+	5. `Video demonstration <https://www.youtube.com/watch?v=m6llfznP4d4/>`_ on how to backtest strategies in Visual Studio via FXCM data On QuantConnect LEAN platform.

-## Note:
+**Note**:

-o	This is for personal use and abides by our [EULA](https://www.fxcm.com/uk/forms/eula/)
+o	This is for personal use and abides by our `EULA <https://www.fxcm.com/uk/forms/eula/>`_.

 o	For more information, you may contact us: api@fxcm.com

-## Disclaimer:
+**Disclaimer**:

 Trading forex/CFDs on margin carries a high level of risk and may not be suitable for all investors as you could sustain losses in excess of deposits.
 Leverage can work against you.
 The products are intended for retail and professional clients.
 Due to the certain restrictions imposed by the local law and regulation, German resident retail client(s) could sustain a total loss of deposited funds but are not subject to subsequent payment obligations beyond the deposited funds.
 Be aware and fully understand all risks associated with the market and trading.
 Prior to trading any products, carefully consider your financial situation and experience level.
 If you decide to trade products offered by FXCM Australia Pty.
-Limited (“FXCM AU”) (AFSL 309763), you must read and understand the [Financial Services Guide](https://docs.fxcorporate.com/financial-services-guide-au.pdf), [Product Disclosure Statement](https://www.fxcm.com/au/legal/product-disclosure-statements/), and [Terms of Business](https://docs.fxcorporate.com/tob_au_en.pdf).
+Limited (“FXCM AU”) (AFSL 309763), you must read and understand the `Financial Services Guide <https://docs.fxcorporate.com/financial-services-guide-au.pdf/>`_, `Product Disclosure Statement  <https://www.fxcm.com/au/legal/product-disclosure-statements/>`_, and `Terms of Business <https://docs.fxcorporate.com/tob_au_en.pdf/>`_.
 Any opinions, news, research, analyses, prices, or other information is provided as general market commentary, and does not constitute investment advice.
 FXCM will not accept liability for any loss or damage, including without limitation to, any loss of profit, which may arise directly or indirectly from use of or reliance on such information.
 FXCM will not accept liability for any loss or damage, including without limitation to, any loss of profit, which may arise directly or indirectly from use of or reliance on such information.